DIY Sharpie Mug

 A DIY Sharpie Mug is also a great place to show off your child’s artwork.
 Commission your own set of “hand-painted” artisan mugs from your favorite little artists!
 I bought an extra mug for myself and asked my James to draw me a picture.
 He knows I love flowers – so he drew a picture of one for me

-And if you have a steady hand – or some stencils lying around – you can make a fun graphic design on your mug – like this feather I stenciled.
+And if you have a steady hand – or some stencils lying around – you can make a fun graphic design on your mug – like the feather I stenciled on the mug at the top of this post.
 Other ideas for designs:

 - His & Hers Mugs that read “Mr.” and “Mrs.” for a wedding gift